 Prepare to file the Free Application for Federal Student Aid (FAFSA)

-To fill out your application, you are going to need an FSA ID.
+To fill out your application, you will need an FSA ID.
 This ID serves as your "signature" when filling out the FAFSA.
-Each ID is unique, and no one should be sharing an ID, even if you are a student and parent filling out the FAFSA together.
-If you haven't already, create an FSA ID here.
-In order to be eligible for the most funds possible, you want to submit your FAFSA application before your school's deadline.
+Each ID is unique, and no one should share an ID, even if you are a student or parent filling out the FAFSA.
+If you haven't already done so, create an FSA ID here.
+To be eligible for the most funds possible, you want to submit your FAFSA application before your school's deadline.
 You can get free help completing your FAFSA at the College Planning Center.
 Book your appointment here.

-At this point, you should have your list of 4-8 colleges narrowed down with safety, possible, and reach schools.
-We recommend going back to each one of these campuses' for a visit, if possible.
+At this point, you should have your list of 4-8 colleges narrowed down to safe, possible, and reach schools.
+We recommend returning to each of these campuses for a visit, if possible.
 Maybe you never had the opportunity to do an overnight at the college or shadow a student for the day.
-Use this time to do so.
+You can use this time to do so.
 You want to make sure that you will be happy at each one of these schools on your list.

 Check on additional financial aid forms

-Some schools require additional financial information even after you filled out and submitted your FAFSA.
-To avoid having your financial aid application held up, call your financial aid counselor to see if they need any additional forms in order to award you financial aid.
+Some schools require additional financial information even after completing and submitting your FAFSA.
+To avoid having your application for financial assistance held up, call your financial aid counselor to see if they need any additional forms to award you financial aid.

 Get your portfolio ready

 Are you applying to a specific program that requires supplemental materials?
-Use this time to finalize your portfolio, audition tapes, etc. Many fine arts or performing arts schools require work samples to analyze your skills and abilities in addition to your application.
-The admissions counselor and department chair want to see their students succeed, so don't be discouraged if one school defers your application or suggests you apply for the liberal arts program.
+You can use this time to finalize your portfolio, audition tapes, etc. Many fine arts or performing arts schools require work samples to analyze your skills and abilities in addition to your application.
+The admissions counselor and department chair want to see their students succeed.
+Don't be discouraged if one school defers your application or suggests you apply for the liberal arts program.
 There may be an opportunity to apply for the program a semester or two later.

 Finalize your college essay

 Did you finish writing your college essay?
-Now is the time to add the last finishing touches and fine-tune any errors.
+Now is the time to add the finishing touches and fine-tune any errors.
 Writing your college essay is no easy task.
-Always be sure to have at least one other set of eyes look over your writing.
+Always have at least one other set of eyes look over your writing.
 They may pick up on something that you read right over!

 Start your scholarship search

 Now is the best time to maximize your "free money" for college.
 What do I mean by free money?
 Scholarships!
 This is the best way to offset the cost of college.
-As we know, college tuition keeps rising, so try to apply for scholarships that you can renew.
+College tuition keeps rising, so try to apply for scholarships that you can renew.
 Don't get me wrong, any scholarship you are awarded is considered a win.
 Don't know where to start looking?
-Head to RIScholarships.org and your high school guidance office for local scholarships.
+Head to rischolarships.org and your high school guidance office for local scholarships.

-If you want someone to look over your college essay or to help you with any of the college planning steps, book a free appointment online with the RISLA College Planning Center.
+If you want someone to review your college essay or help you with any college planning steps, book a free appointment online with the RISLA College Planning Center.
 Our college planning counselors will happily help you navigate the college process.